HoGentTIN/infra-labs/assignment/1-cicd.md

 2. Copy the starter code from `cicd-sample-app` to some new directory outside this Git repository.
 Enter the copied directory and initialise it as a Git repository with `git init`.
 Commit all code (e.g. `git add .; git commit -m "Initial commit of sample application"`).
 3. On GitHub, create a new public repository and record the URL, probably something like `https://github.com/USER/cicd-sample-app/` (with USER your GitHub username).
 4. Link your local repository with the one you created on GitHub: `git remote add origin git@github.com:USER/cicd-sample-app.git` (The GitHub page of your repository will show you the exact command needed for this).
-5. Push the locally committed code to GitHub: `git push -u origin main`
+5. Push the locally committed code to GitHub: `git push -u origin main`.
+Take extra care on this command and the option main.
+If you receive an error, read the git error message carefully.
+Maybe your GitHub account is (still) configured to use master instead of main.

 ## 1.2 Build and verify the sample application

 1. Log in to the VM with `vagrant ssh` and go to directory `/vagrant/cicd-sample-app`
 2. Build the application using the `sample-app.sh` script.
-The build script will likely not be executable, so keep that in mind.
+Keep in mind, if the build script is not executable, you should know what to do.
 Downloading the image may take a while since it's almost 900 MB.
 After the build is finished, your application should be running as a Docker container.
 3. Verify the app by pointing your browser to <http://192.168.56.20:5050/>.
 You should see the text "You are calling me from 192.168.56.1" with a blue background.
 4. Stop the container and remove it.